 - Be aware that damage caused by vermin are not covered by your homeowner policy.
 Some policies include bats in their definition of vermin.

-- Clean your home thoroughly to discourage any new “residents” from moving in.
+- Plan to do a complete house cleaning to thoroughly to discourage any new “residents” from moving in.

 - Clean, defrost and unplug all refrigerators and freezers, wipe them dry and keep the doors propped open to prevent mildew.